 Amenities: Rooftop bar and pool (seasonal), fitness center, marble bathroom with cocoon spiral shower, and Atelier Bloem bath amenities.

-Check Prices for Donovan Hotel in Washington DC
+Check Prices for Hotel Zena in Washington DC

 Another less celebrated contender among cheap hotels in Washington, D.C., the Lombardy has a lot going for it.
 Located in Foggy Bottom, it’s within walking distance of the White House, the National Mall, and a pair of Metro stops.
 The Hotel Lombardy is also surrounded by good restaurants, including the acclaimed—though not universally loved—Founding Farmers.